 As a basic requirement, please ensure that there is adequate hot water for one daily shower and enough heating and lighting, especially in the student’s room.
 Providing additional blankets will be a suitable alternative to having the heating on all night.

-The majority of the schools and clients we work with will not expect internet to be provided as part of the Homestay package.
-They understand that not everyone uses the internet.
+The majority of the schools and clients we work with will expect internet to be provided as part of the Homestay package.

 The majority of students will specifically request to be placed in a Homestay where there is at least Broadband access, with a strong preference for Wireless Broadband.

-Where a Host Family does have Wireless internet access in the home, they will be able to give students the Pass Code to their internet account so that the student can connect wirelessly to the internet from anywhere in the home.
+You will be able to give students the Pass Code to your Wi-Fi internet account so that the student can connect wirelessly to the internet from anywhere in the home.

 Different internet accounts will come with different monthly download limits.
 Internet accounts that offer unlimited download can still be subject to a Fair Use policy.
 Host Families are advised to consult their internet service provider regarding any download limit on their own account before allowing a student to use the internet.
 If you wish to monitor internet use at any time thereafter, your internet service provider should also be able to advise you on how close you are to your download limit at any time in any given month.